 Both of which are closely linked and, interestingly, which are in everyone’s interests to mitigate – the marketer, the printer and the receiver.

-Hence, reducing the amount of non-targeted mail is in the marketer’s best interest.
+Hence, reducing the amount of non-targeted mail is in the marketer’s best interest too.

-Of course, some businesses do employ a scattergun approach, mailing out information in a pretty unsophisticated way.
-Their hope is that they hit enough customers to make the approach worthwhile.
-But as technology advances and budgets become tightened, most marketers are working hard to make sure that every penny counts.
+Of course, some businesses in the past have employed a scattergun approach, mailing out information in a pretty unsophisticated way.
+Their hope was that they hit enough customers to make the approach worthwhile.
+But, as technology advances and budgets become tightened, most marketers are working hard to make sure that every penny counts.

-Setting this targeting issue aside, the fact is that Direct Mail does involve printing on paper or card and then distributing to customers.
+Setting the targeting issue aside, the fact is that Direct Mail does involve printing on paper or card and then distributing to customers.
 So it’s tempting to think that it must therefore be harmful whatever steps are taken.
 But that’s not actually the case.
+Not anymore.

-Aside from interesting, biodegradable developments such as seed papers and plant-based, compostable transparent wrappers, the paper can of course be sourced from environmentally-responsible sources (FSC or PEFC certified suppliers for example) and technologies such as vegetable based inks can be used to print with.
+Aside from interesting, biodegradable developments such as seed papers and plant-based, compostable transparent wrappers, the paper can of course be sourced from environmentally-responsible sources (FSC or PEFC certified suppliers for example) and technologies such as vegetable based inks are increasingly being used to print with.
 These things all minimise the environmental impact.

 And these days, it’s relatively simple to ensure this process is entirely carbon-offset and more trees are planted to replace the ones used.
 This includes the entire path of supply, from source to printer and is part and parcel of FSC and PEFC certified papers.